 2. Regulatory and Compliance Issues

-- Fintech companies face complex regulations across payments, lending, and investment platforms.
+- Fintech companies face complex regulations across payments, lending and investment platforms.

 - Non-compliance can result in penalties or shutdowns.